Search for

 6 January 1960 - National Airlines Flight 2511

-A Douglas DC-6B flying from New York City to Miami, Florida, disintegrated in mid-air and crashed in North Carolina, killing all 34 aboard (29 passengers, 5 crew).
-The aircraft apparently crashed due to the detonation of a dynamite bomb in the vicinity of row 7.
+A Douglas DC-6B flying from New York City to Miami disintegrated in mid-air and crashed in North Carolina, killing all 34 aboard (29 passengers, 5 crew).
+The aircraft crashed due to the detonation of a dynamite bomb in the vicinity of row 7.
 It is believed a passenger named Julian Frank committed suicide when he set off the bomb in his lap or under his seat.
 Frank was under investigation for fraud and embezzlement and had purchased life insurance policies worth $1 million before the crash.
 Given the similarities to the National 967 crash two months earlier, however, others suspect Frank may have been innocent and was unaware he was carrying a bomb.
 No one was charged in either case and the two crashes remain mysterious to this day.

 10 May 1961 - Air France Flight 406